 - sharing drugs

 - sexual transmission, especially if you have an HIV infection, several partners, or particularly rough intercourse

 As mentioned above, the immune response in some people will clear the infection, and some patients with chronic hepatitis may not deteriorate into liver damage.
 Therefore, the disease does not always require treatment.

 But when treatment is necessary, antiviral medications will usually be prescribed.
 Ideally, patients should have no hepatitis C virus remaining in their body at least 12 weeks after completion of treatment.
-There are many strains of hepatitis C virus, and although none is more serious than any other, they respond differently to treatment.
+There are many strains of the hepatitis C virus, and although none is more serious than any other, they respond differently to a treatment.
 Generally speaking, there are two types of common medications.